top of page

 Cables were strung across Ha'iku Valley using the winches housed in the upper hoist house, pictured here.

-The positioning of Naval forces to Hawaiʻi began as a temporary movement but by the summer of 1940 the chief of Naval Operations determined the fleet would remain indefinitely.
+The positioning of Naval forces to Hawaiʻi began as a temporary movement, but by the summer of 1940 the chief of Naval Operations determined the fleet would remain indefinitely.
 On December 7, 1941, the Naval fleet at Pearl Harbor fell under attack.
 Overnight the islands of Hawaii were transformed.
-The people were fearful of future attacks, the military struggled to repair the damage from the Dec.
-7th bomb raid, and rapidly began to prepare itself as the base center of America’s World War II Pacific military efforts.
+People were fearful of future attacks, the military struggled to repair the damage from the Dec.
+7 bomb raid, and quickly began to prepare itself as the base center of America’s World War II Pacific military efforts.
 The construction was rapid and widespread on the island of Oahu.
 By the time the Japanese government surrendered to the allied forces in 1945, the affiliated Naval bases in Hawaiʻi comprised the most extensive defense installation in the world.

 bottom of page